IbkWilliams1/DevOps-Projects/PROJECT1/README.md

 ## 7. mv command
 The primary use of mv command is to move and rename files and directories.
 Additionally, it doesn't produce an output upon execution.
-For example
+For example.

-mv command for moving file
+-   mv command for moving file

 `mv sqlite.sh /home/username/Documents directory`

 ![Alt text](images/mv_move.png)

-mv for renaming file
+-   mv for renaming file

-change directory to the Documents, list the content of the directory with ls command and then rename myscript.sh to darey_script.sh with the bellow command
+change directory "cd" to the Documents, list the content of the directory with ls command and then rename myscript.sh to darey_script.sh with the bellow command

 `mv myscript.sh darey_script.sh`